Gators Look to Upset No. 12 Auburn - ESPN 98.1 FM - 850 AM WRUF

-After their one-point loss to Texas A&M, the Gators men’s basketball squad aims to bounce back as they face a dominant SEC opponent in the Auburn Tigers.
+After their one-point loss to Texas A&M last weekend, the Gators men’s basketball squad aims to bounce back against a dominant SEC opponent in the Auburn Tigers this afternoon in the O’Connell Center.

-The Tigers are coming off of their massive Iron Bowl win over the Alabama Crimson Tide.
+The No. 12 Tigers (19-4, 8-2 SEC) are coming off of their massive win over the Alabama Crimson Tide.

 #BlueCollarBeatdown#WarEagle pic.twitter.com/8KpZuRPtUE